Rdbms in MySql

 ✅ MySQL is an RDBMS that stores data in tables with relationships.

-✅ Supports constraints (PRIMARY KEY
+✅ Supports constraints (PRIMARY KEY, FOREIGN KEY) for data integrity.

-✅ Uses SQL for querying (SELECT
+✅ Uses SQL for querying (SELECT, INSERT, UPDATE, DELETE).

-✅ Ensures data consistency with transactions (COMMIT
+✅ Ensures data consistency with transactions (COMMIT, ROLLBACK).

 ✅ Supports indexing and optimization for better performance.